mig-gonz/RR-DOM-Methods-to-JSX/README.md

 This is an activity for FSWD Lesson 7.1.3- JSX

-Writing HTML in JSX and transpiling with Babel into browser readable vanilla JavaScript.
+Writing HTML with JSX and transpiling with Babel into browser readable vanilla JavaScript.

 # RR-DOM-Methods-to-JSX